 • When a goose gets sick, is wounded, or shot down, two geese drop out of formation and follow it down to earth to help and protect it.
 They stay with their disabled companion until it is able to fly again or die.

-Welcome from Principal Michael Lepene and Associate Principal Amanda Yates
+from Principal Tim Boyle and Associate Principal Anissa Morrison

 Richmond Middle School students distinguish themselves in our classrooms, school events, extracurricular activities, the community, and in supporting and encouraging one another.
 We offer a rigorous, diverse, and carefully designed and delivered educational program whose intent is to guide each student on their path to becoming confident independent learners.
 Further, we emphasize real-world connections and an interdisciplinary approach to learning that is based on the skills of communication, collaboration, and creativity.